Discover Norfolk Steam Railways

 The North Norfolk Railway has a rich history dating all the way back to 1887 when it was built to serve the booming tourist market.
 During World War II, the railway played a crucial role in supporting military operations at the nearby Weybourne training camp and artillery range.

 Despite its ups and downs over the years, the railway was lovingly restored by dedicated preservationists and is now one of the most popular tourist attractions in Norfolk.
-It’s easy to see why – there’s something for everyone here.

 If you’re a steam train enthusiast, you’ll love the special railway experiences on offer, including a steam driver experience and a signalling experience day.

+The North Norfolk Railway hosts a packed calendar of themed events throughout the year.
+Their Christmas Lights Express is one of the most popular Christmas events in Norfolk.
 Foodies will adore the dining trains offering everything from fish and chips to cream teas to gin tastings.
-And for those looking for a little mystery, try out the murder mystery train – we enjoyed the Sherlock Holmes-themed one.
+And for those looking for a little mystery, try out the murder mystery train, we enjoyed the Sherlock Holmes-themed one.

-Plus, getting to this railway is a breeze.
+Getting to this railway is a breeze.
 You can drive and park at the Sheringham North Norfolk Railway station or take the Bittern Line from Norwich run by Greater Anglia, with the stations just a few minutes’ walk apart.

 Get more information here.